Following teacher’s favorite activity, students pedal their way to improved fitness

 Incorporating physical activity into a classroom setting

 Fort Lupton separates health and physical education, and Yost has been teaching strictly health since 2014.
 But she hasn’t let her lack of gym space limit her planning.
 This spring, thanks to a grant from the North Colorado Health Alliance, she’ll combine her two passions with her students.
-They’ll learn to mountain bike while studying heart rate wearing the adidas Zone for IHT Spirit wrist heart rate monitors.
+They’ll learn to mountain bike while studying heart rate wearing the IHT Zone wrist heart rate monitors.

 “My plan is to spend a few days teaching how to use the heart rate monitors and going through some of the material that’s in my own health class and then supplement that with the IHT curriculum and have the kids assess what zones they were getting into when we are on the bikes,” she said.